 - The Nursing Department is committed to program excellence, service to the community, and development of a professional nurse with an appropriate balance of caring, ethical sensitivity, and critical thinking.

 - The Nursing Department is located in the Center for Health Sciences Education on the west campus of Genesis Medical Center.

 - Students gain valuable experience using advanced electronic data and patient record data management systems.

-- Clinicals and rotations provide experiences in real health care environments.
+- Clinical rotations provide experiences in real health care environments.
 Students are exposed to clinical areas including obstetrics, pediatrics, medical surgical, mental health and community health.

-- The curriculum includes a special emphasis on social justice, health care reform and professional trends, and biomedical ethics.
+- The curriculum includes a special emphasis on social justice, professional trends, and biomedical ethics.